 There are many more things to do in Sardinia than one would expect.
 It is a real pity that the vast majority of people outside of Europe don’t even have an idea of where Sardinia is, so that when they visit Italy, they limit themselves to the most famous attractions, exploring Rome, Cinque Terre and little else.

 Those who venture to Sardinia do so in the summer months, to discover its amazing beaches, and hardly ever explore all the other beautiful places that the island has to offer.
 Yet, as a proud local, I won’t ever tire to say that there’s more than beaches in Sardinia.
-In fact, there are so many things to do in Sardinia that even those who, like me, have lived here most of their lives, have not done all of them.
+In fact, there are so many things to do here that even those who, like me, have lived here most of their lives, have not done all of them.

 Finally, and contrary to what most people think, Sardinia is great to visit any time of year – or else, would we Sardinians stubbornly make it a point of spending our life here?
 Let me say it loud and clear once again: there are things to do in Sardinia in any season, for any taste and for any budget (and despite the reputation the island has for being an extremely expensive place to travel to).